 The property owner has offered to gift the undeveloped land addressed as 205 Providence Highway to the town under the management of the Conservation Commission.
 The land offers valuable wetlands and upland habitat adjacent to the Charles River.

 Commissioner Kayserman moved to accept the extremely generous offer of the gift of land .
 Commissioner Foulds seconded.
-Kayserman, Holmes, Foulds, Radner, , and Garlick all voted in favor.
+Kayserman, Holmes, Foulds, Radner, and Garlick all voted in favor.

 Request for Modification of Tree Removal and Re-Planting-220 Pine Street-ARL, MSMP 2020-08-Danielle Desilets